markowanga/kio-website-v3/content/authors/kwasnicka/_index.md

   - kwasnicka
 title: Halina Kwaśnicka
 role: Full Professor
-bio: Founder and previous head of the Department of Computational Intelligence
+bio: Halina Kwasnicka is a founder and was the head (up to the end of 2020) of the Department of Artificial Intelligence.
+Currently, she is a full professor at this Department.
+Her research interest focuses on a broad understanding of Artificial Intelligence -- nature-inspired methods, data mining, and Explainable Artificial Intelligence.
 interests:
   - Evolutionary Algorithms
   - Machine Learning